 There is a direct trip via pumpboat (Php350 fare) which leaves from Roxas City (Culasi Port) around 8am to San Fernando, Sibuyan BUT the schedule is unstable and the safest bet is Tuesday.
 Read more on How to get to Sibuyan Island »

-When you visit Sibuyan to climb up Mt.
-Guiting-Guiting, you will experience moving through scenic and diverse landscapes: from mangroves, to grasslands, to lowland rainforest, to montane forest with resin-bearing trees, to exposed heathlands at the mountain ridges.
-Engaging with nature at the only mountain in the Philippines with a complete habitat type on its slope, is a unique and exciting adventure.
+When you visit Sibuyan for a Mt.
+Guiting-Guiting climb, you will experience moving through scenic and diverse landscapes: from mangroves, to grasslands, to lowland rainforest, to montane forest with resin-bearing trees, to exposed heathlands at the mountain ridges.
+Read more about Things To Do in Sibuyan Island »

 Hiking Season: Best Time to Climb Mt.
 Guiting-Guiting

 Holy Week season will have numerous hikers.
 Because of the limited camping grounds, itinerary adjustment can happen.

 - 3D2N – Good opportunity to completely enjoy the trail.
 [Click here for the Itinerary]